-The Company has considered the possible effects that may result from COVID 19 on the carrying amounts of its assets.
-In developing the assumptions relating to the possible future uncertainties in the global conditions because of the pandemic, the Company, as on date on approval of these financial results have used variable information as available.
+The outbreak of Coronavirus (COVID-19) pandemic globally is causing a slowdown in economic activity.
+In many countries, businesses are being forced to relating to the possible future uncertainties in the global conditions because of the pandemic, the Company, as on date on approval of these financial results have used variable information as available.
 The Company has performed sensitivity analysis on the assumptions used and based on current estimates expects the carrying amount of these assets will be recovered.